-The mechanisms used to detect conflicts of interest are essentially based on the obligation to declare any such conflict-of-interest by the persons subject to the Code of Conduct in Securities Markets.
+The mechanisms used to detect conflicts of interest are essentially based on the obligation to declare any such conflict-of-interest by the persons subject to the code of conduct in securities markets.

-This Code, which may be found on the Group's corporate website (www.santander.com), governs the obligation to declare conflicts of interest under Section I, Chapter III, Letter A ("Statement of Personal Situation").
-Specifically relevant are sections 12 and 13 of the Code, the texts of which are set forth below:
+This code, which may be found on the Group's corporate website (www.santander.com), governs the obligation to declare conflicts of interest under Section I, Chapter III, Letter A (Statement of Personal Situation).
+Specifically relevant are sections 12 and 13 of the code, the texts of which are set forth below:

-- "12.
-General statement of linkages.
+"12.
+General statement of linkages

 Subjected Persons should present a statement to compliance management detailing their linkages.
-Such statement should be constantly updated. - 13.
-Situations of possible conflict.
+Such statement should be constantly updated.

+13. Situations of possible conflict

 Subjected Persons should notify compliance management of any situation in which a conflict of interest could occur, from the point of view of an impartial and unbiased observer and with respect to a specific act, service or operation, owing to the linkages of such Subjected Person or because of any other reason or circumstance. director."

-Section I, Chapter III, letter B ("Conduct in the event of conflicts of interest") governs the actions of persons subject to such Code in situations of conflict of interest and is based on the "Avoidance of Conflicts" principle, which is further developed in section 14 of such Code, pursuant to which:
+Title 1, chapter III, letter B (Conduct in the event of conflicts of interest) of the code of conduct in securities markets regulates the actions of subjected persons in conflicts of interest based on the principle of avoiding conflicts of interests.
+Point 14 of the code states: